wslx520/gulp-rev-collector/README.md

 > Static asset revision data collector from manifests, generated from different streams, and replace their links in html template.

+# Thanks for the origin author's work!
+I just fork this for custom `replaceReved` as a function.

 ## Install

 ```sh